 - Requirements for Budget Approval.
 As initially adopted, KRS 381.9169 required that the executive board of the condominium association hold a meeting of the unit owners in order to ratify any proposed budget prepared by the board.
 This meeting would be required even if no such requirement existed under the association’s governing documents.
 HB 433 changes this section so that the meeting is only required in the event that the proposed budget contains an increase of greater than fifteen percent from the previous year’s budget.

 - Financial Record Requirements.
 HB 433 revises KRS 381.9197 to set forth specific requirements regarding an association’s maintenance of financial records.
 The section applies to all associations, regardless of whether they were created before or after January 1, 2011.
 The level of detail required for the financial records for any association depends on the amount of the association’s annual revenues.

-The full text of HB 433 is available here.
 Time will tell whether further corrective legislation will be required, but the provisions described above as well as the other amendments contained in HB 433 should help resolve many of the uncertainties that have lingered since the adoption of the Kentucky Condominium Act.